 Praise to you, Lord Jesus Christ.

-Alleluia, alleluia, alleluia, alleluia!
+Alleluia, alleluia! alleluia!

-THE NICENE CREED (Please stand)
+THE NICENE CREED: (Please stand)

 I believe in one God,